-Kwanzaa is an African-American holiday that begins on December 26 and lasts for seven days.
-It is based on the traditional African harvest festival; the name Kwanzaa is taken from a phrase meaning “first fruits” in Swahili, an East African language.
+So, on December 26, 1966, Karenga led his community in celebrating the first Kwanzaa.
+The name is taken from a phrase meaning “first fruits” in Swahili, an East African language.

-Maulana Karenga, a professor of black studies and a black cultural leader, developed this holiday in 1966.
-With its synthesis of ancient African practices and African-American ideals and aspirations, Kwanzaa is a non-denominational spiritual celebration.
+With its fusion of ancient African practices and African-American ideals and aspirations, Kwanzaa is a non-denominational celebration.
 It is seen as a time for the gathering of families, and for rededication to the seven principles of Nguzo Saba, a set of values as expressed by Karenga.

 The Kwanzaa principles are Umoja (unity), Kujichagulia (self-determination), Ujima (collective work and responsibility), Ujamaa (cooperative economics), Nia (purpose), Kuumba (creativity), and Imani (faith).
 Each day of Kwanzaa is dedicated to one of these principles.